 The national Nurse-Family Partnership program launched in South Carolina in 2009 to improve maternal and child health outcomes for low-income families.
 The South Carolina Department of Health and Human Services led an innovative expansion of the Nurse-Family Partnership home visiting services between 2016 and 2020 to scale services statewide and learn about the program’s impacts.
 The expansion of Nurse-Family Partnership services was enabled by a Pay for Success contract that coupled $17 million in philanthropic funding with a Medicaid waiver that supported the project’s costs.
 This expansion took Nurse-Family Partnership from serving 1,200 mothers in 27 counties in 2016 before the launch of Pay for Success, to serving a total of 3,794 mothers in 32 counties over the next four years.

 As part of the project, the State commissioned the landmark South Carolina Nurse-Family Partnership Study to rigorously evaluate the program’s effects, and agreed to make success payments to fund further home visiting services if pre-determined success metrics were met.
 The study team is using South Carolina’s linked administrative data system to track a wide range of outcomes related to families’ health and well-being over many decades.

-Analysis of the impact of the program on outcomes related to maternal and neonatal health (see results) is pending.
-The impact of the program on maternal life course, child health and development and other longer-term outcomes will be released when the data are fully available.
+Analysis of the impact of the program on outcomes related to maternal and neonatal health (see results) was published in July 2022.
+Analysis of the impact of NFP on secondary prenatal outcomes was published in August 2023 (see results).
+The impact of the program on maternal life course, child health and development, and other longer-term outcomes will be released when the data are fully available.

 Sign up for updates about the project and study here.